laukaichung/hetzner-devsec-snapshot/README.md

 ````
 hcloud_token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 ````
 2. Simply run `packer build .` to build the image.
-It should take about half an hour.
-Be patient.
 You don't even need to manually install the devsec.hardening collection from `Ansible Galaxy`.
 Packer will do it for you based on the `./ansible/requirements.yaml` file.
+   The entire process should take about half an hour.
+Be patient.